- Gordon Turnbull

 During Boswell's second visit to Moffat spa (summer 1757), the sociability—pleasant encounters with new adult acquaintances—helped restore him, and his recovery brought with it a growing rebellion against the strict propriety of his upbringing and his father's expectations that he would follow him into a Scottish legal career.
 He developed deepened ambitions to be a writer and published author.
 A restless hunger for literary and social fame and the company of the famous, especially in London, governed much of the conduct of the rest of his life.
 He began to write and publish verse, and took a delighted interest in the Edinburgh theatre, whose patron, James, Lord Somerville, befriended him and encouraged his writing.
 Boswell was electrified by the performances of West Digges, leading man of the Edinburgh company, especially as Macheath in John Gay's The Beggar's Opera, which would remain a lifelong favourite play, and Digges's elegant social deportment served as a model for Boswell's own.
 In autumn 1758, while travelling with his father on the northern circuit, Boswell began to keep a journal.
 He sent the journal to his friend the actor–manager James Love, whose suggestion it had originally been.
 In continuing recoil from his boyhood Calvinism, Boswell became attracted at about this time to the idea of converting to Roman Catholicism.
 He had begun writing theatrical reviews, and in February 1760 published in London pseudonymously (‘By a Society of Gentlemen’) a pamphlet of fifty pages, A View of the Edinburgh Theatre During the Summer Season, 1759, dedicated to Digges.
 Now ebulliently convivial, he grew fond of clubs and societies, moved in his parents' circles of eminence, and became popular among the literati and leading figures of the Edinburgh Enlightenment.
 In August 1759 he was admitted a freemason in the Canongate Kilwinning (St John's) lodge, of which his uncle, Dr John Boswell (1710–1780), later president of the Royal College of Physicians of Edinburgh, was depute grand master that year, and he remained an enthusiastic freemason: he was master of his lodge from 1773 to 1775, and in 1776 he was chosen depute grand master of the freemasons in Scotland (when the banker Sir William Forbes was grand master), and re-elected in the following year.
 Lord Auchinleck, greatly displeased by his son's life, abruptly removed him in 1759 to the University of Glasgow (which city had fewer distractions, and little or no theatre).
 Though impressed by Adam Smith's lectures in rhetoric and belles-lettres and by Smith's social manner, Boswell grew despondent in college life and, on 1 March 1760, fled from the university to London, with a vague plan of becoming a Catholic priest or monk.

 In London, Boswell sought out a priest, saw mass celebrated for the first time, and received communion.
 But eager to experience other delights in London, he explored it, as he later wrote, 'in all its variety of departments, both literary and sportive' (Boswell, Life, 1.456) in the company of Samuel Derrick.
 Lord Auchinleck sought the assistance of Alexander Montgomerie, tenth earl of Eglinton, an Ayrshire neighbour then at his London residence, who diverted Boswell's thoughts from Catholicism and the priesthood by introducing him into the circles of his high-born and rakish friends, including the young duke of York (brother of the future George III).
 Eglinton's suggestion that he seemed fitted for life as an officer in the guards took a deep hold, as Boswell had long been fascinated by military display, and thought that as a guards officer he could have a permanent base in or near London.
 He wanted particularly to meet Samuel Johnson, having read his works with awed delight, and having heard descriptions in Scotland of his imposing social presence and conversation.
 Derrick promised him an introduction, but failed to bring one about.
-But Boswell met, among other notables, David Garrick, and the actor turned bookseller Thomas Davies, and visited Laurence Sterne, then the literary toast of London.
+But Boswell met, among other notables, David Garrick, and the actor turned bookseller Thomas Davies, both of whom moved in Johnson’s circles of friendship.
+Literary London was alive with ‘Shandymania’, the first two volumes of Laurence Sterne’s Tristram Shandy having appeared in late 1759, and Sterne’s style became a heavy influence on Boswell’s own at this time, and long afterwards.
 Giddily exhilarated, Boswell found himself moving among those he termed 'the great, the gay, and the ingenious' (Memoirs, 234).
 He consorted for the first time, as habitually in later life, with prostitutes, and as a consequence suffered the first of his many bouts of venereal disease.

 Brought back to Edinburgh by Lord Auchinleck, under whose personal instruction he listlessly studied law, Boswell continued his writing and his social escapades and resumed the journal (now private, usually in condensed notes, some in shorthand and some in cipher).
 He had several clandestine love affairs.
 He copiously wrote and published poetry, both serious and humorous, and some prose pieces.
 At about this time he was invited to join the Select Society of Edinburgh, whose members then included Hugh Blair, Sir David Dalrymple, David Hume, Lord Kames, and William Robertson.
 He had amassed a copious body of juvenilia, most of it, especially the poetry, of little merit, though often biographically revealing.
 His conduct exasperated his father, and anguished his pious mother.
 Lord Auchinleck, who was acquiring new lands and having a new mansion house built at Auchinleck, began to talk of disinheriting him and selling the estate, and drew up a document empowering himself to vest the estate after his death in trustees of his choosing.
 Boswell signed, inaugurating a pattern in which, despite his rebelliousness, he would never fully evade his father's domination, and his father in exchange agreed to provide him with an annual allowance.
 On 30 July 1762 Boswell passed the private examination in civil law, and earned his father's reluctant consent to return to London to try to pursue a commission (which Lord Auchinleck refused to purchase) in the foot guards through influence.
 First, he set out from Auchinleck in the autumn for a short tour with Lord and Lady Kames through the border counties of Scotland and England, and he kept a lively and observant 'Journal of My Jaunt, Harvest 1762', his first expansive and fully written journal, for his friends Johnston and William McQuhae.